In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 - shhha, shhhow, shhhe, shhhaow, shhhoe

-Use effort closure techniques with patients with hypoadduction of the vocal folds.
+Use effort closure techniques to treat hypoadduction of the vocal folds.
 These techniques aim to increase the force of vocal fold adduction.

-- If seated on a chair, pull upward or push downward with both hands
+- If seated on a chair, grasp the sides of the seat and pull upward or push downward with both hands

 Light Sounds